HorizonChaser12/StopWatch/README.md

-# stopwatch
+# Stopwatch

-A new Flutter project.
+A new Flutter project which i made while working as a Intern for Oasis Infobyted as a Android Developer.

 ## Getting Started